 3. Pork/Chicken Schnitzel

 Ok, ok.
-While the Viennese claim Wiener schnitzel, schnitzel overall is a prized Central/Eastern European dish.
-Each country serves up its own version, but the plate is a hearty Czech favorite.
+While the Viennese claim Wiener schnitzel, it is a prized Central/Eastern European dish.
+Each country serves up its own version.
+However, the plate is a hearty Czech favorite.
 Tenderised meat is pounded into a thin slab, breaded, and fried in butter.
 Need I say more?
 It’s paired with a side of delicious Czech potato salad.
 Recommended spots for schnitzel: Cafe Savoy and U Slovanské Lipy in Zizcov.

 4. Lemonade (Citronáda)